company formation services London

 Private Limited Company (Ltd)

-The private limited company is the most common incorporated structure in the UK, used by everything from start-ups to established SMEs with millions in turnover.
-The company is a separate legal entity.
-It pays Corporation Tax on its profits, and shareholders pay personal tax on salaries and dividends they receive from it.
+The private limited company is the most common incorporated structure in the UK and remains the most widely used option among limited company formations UK, from start-ups to established SMEs with millions in turnover.

 If you are not yet fully familiar with how Corporation Tax is calculated and applied, our guide to understanding Corporation Tax covers the essential framework before you make your structure decision.